-We were immediately impressed by her teaching style, and I shared some of our first practice alphabets from Nicole’s class in my post Hand-Lettering with Watercolor | Watercolor Summit.
+We were immediately impressed by her teaching style, and I shared some of our first practice alphabets from Nicole’s class in my post, Hand-Lettering with Watercolor | Watercolor Summit.

-In this interview, Nicole shares about how she first discovered her love of hand-lettering to the most rewarding part about teaching hand-lettering workshops.
+In this interview, Nicole shares how she first discovered her love of hand-lettering to the most rewarding part about teaching hand-lettering workshops.

 When did you first discover your love of hand-lettering?

 In 2012, I decided I need an outlet from my 9-5 job staring at a computer all day, so I took my love for quotes and watercolors and combined them.
-Once a day for about a year, I challenged myself and posted my lettering to a tumblr I created called Grounded on The Daily.
+Once a day for about a year, I challenged myself and posted my lettering to a Tumblr I created called Grounded on The Daily.
 This was purely just for fun and by no means did I think lettering would eventually become my career!
 You can see how much my style has evolved since I first started.
 I fell in love with it because it was a form of expression and connection to myself and to others.

 Tell me about some of the essentials for someone who is just starting to learn the art of hand lettering…

 A willingness to be a beginner and an open mind to not just quit when “yours doesn’t look that good.”
 In addition, I believe this art form is more than just muscle memory.
 The essence of anything I’ve put out into the world, whether it’s me teaching in-person or online, or my books, I talk about being mindful.
-Taking a step back and being able to dissect your own lettering and see where you can grow, is what will help anyone one.
-It doesn’t matter if you are a beginner of if you’ve been doing lettering for awhile.
+Taking a step back and being able to dissect your own lettering and see where you can grow, is what will help anyone.
+It doesn’t matter if you are a beginner of if you’ve been doing lettering for a while.
 This isn’t just “your handwriting,” and I believe there is so much power in knowing why and then beginning to learn the how.

 At what point did you decide to start teaching workshops?

 I started teaching in 2014/2015 when lettering workshops were just starting to be a thing.
 I was approached by a small retail store and I actually said no in the beginning.
 It wasn’t the right time in my personal life, and I remember thinking “Who am I to teach!”
 But it seems there was more in the cards for me.
 The opportunity came up again a few months later and I decided to say yes to something that I had never done before.
 And I LOVED it.
-Then, in 2016 I taught my workshop online as part of the Modern Calligraphy Summit, which being in front of a camera does NOT come natural to me.
+Then, in 2016 I taught my workshop online as part of the Modern Calligraphy Summit, in which being in front of a camera does NOT come naturally to me.
 So again, I got pushed out of my comfort zone.